Home

 chrome and underlying corrosion with a special grinding disc.

-Salt corrosion will destroy a chrome rim within 1-2 years.
+Salt corrosion will destroy a chrome finish within a very

-Many of our customers with chrome wheels will keep an extra
+few years.
+Many of our customers with chrome wheels keep an

-set of steel or alloy wheels with snow tires mounted for winter
+extra set of steel or alloy wheels with snow tires mounted

 Chromeplated